ShahriarFK/nikon-client-side/README.md

 * Nodejs is the backend's language for this website.
 * In mongoDB, websites information like the order, the review, user's basic information is saving when a user logging in.
 * It is a full-stack website with nodejs and express in the backend side.
-* I used expressjs as a framework of nodejs.
+* I used expressjs as a framework of node js.